-A Field for Work under the Sea.
+---A Field for Work under the Sea.

 A writer in one of our contemporaries suggests the development of submarine navigation as one of the works of the future.
 He contrasts the amount of time and thought which has been expended upon the solution of the problem of flight with the little that has been done in the other field.
 Men have ever shown themselves more anxious to rival the birds than to cope with the element of the fishes.
 Dædalus' flight from Crete and the fatal melting of the wings of Icarus, his fall and death, are features of one of the most famous legends of antiquity.
 But we do not read of Dædalus, or of any other inventor of his day, constructing a submarine vessel.
 Yet under the waters all is peace, where on the surface the floating ship is exposed to the maximum wave action of the unstable element.
-The character of instability disapthirty or forty feet down it is the type of constancy of conditions.
-The prediction is formally made by the writer in question extensively indulged in.
-Then Jules Verne's work will read like a prophecy, and twenty thousand leagues, and many times that, will annually be sailed under the sea.
-Such are substantially the conclusions of our writer.
-Whether they will be verified or not must be left, we fear, to future generations to see.
+The character of instability disaprs from the ocean at a small depth, an thirty or forty feet down it is the type of constancy of conditions.
+The prediction is formally made by the writer in question be equal to the focal distances of the lenses.
+The exact relative position is best found by trial, the blocks not being finally fixed until the position has been experimentally verified.
+The apparatus is used in the manner now to be described, and the relative positions of the lenses is tried in the same way.